 The Heart, Hands, Head approach is all about knowing your superpower.

 For a detailed profile of your own teaching style, complete the self-assessment in our Reflective Teaching Guide.
-This free Ebook also includes tips and organizers for setting goals, and practical advice for taking ownership of your professional learning.
+This free Ebook includes tips and organizers for setting goals, and practical advice for taking ownership of your professional learning.

 About the Author